-You will receive a copy of the Local Authority statement before the appeal hearing.
+You will receive a copy of the Admission Authority statement before the hearing.
 This will summarise:

-- a) How the Authority carries out its role in co-ordinating admissions. - b) How places were allocated and in which admission category your application was placed. - c) The reason why your child was refused a place at the school. - d) The "prejudice" to the school if any additional children were admitted to the school.
+- a) How the Authority carries out its role in co-ordinating admissions. - b) How places were allocated and in which admission category your application was placed. - c) The reason why your child was refused a place at the school. - d) Whether your case is being presented as an Infant Class Size appeal.